 And the town of Trouville still holds a grudge.
 “Les meilleurs ennemies” or the best of enemies, as the French would translate.

 It was Trouville-sur-mer that launched the fashion for sea resorts in the 19th century among the newly rich bourgeois who found themselves at the top of the social ladder after the French Revolution.
-With the arrival of trains to nearby Le Havre, the town seized the opportunity to build out its transport links.
+With the arrival of trains to nearby Le Havre, the town seized the opportunity to build out its transport links to Paris.

 However, a famous developer named Duc de Morny, half brother of Emperor Napoleon III, saw the opportunity as well.
 He bought up several acres of marshland in Deauville, and convinced Napoleon III and the aristocrats around him to purchase homes along the sea as it would be good for their health.